This page is currently under active development and may contain incomplete content or experience instability.

 Q4

-Topological qubit demonstration
+Topological qubit research milestone (experimental)

 This roadmap is aggressive but achievable with disciplined execution and adaptation to real-world feedback.
 Each phase builds on the previous, creating a flywheel of credibility, capital, and capability that propels QDaria toward our ultimate vision.